CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Determine the required Formula

-As the CBSE board exam is concerned, the solutions of NCERT Class 12 Physics chapter 4 Moving Charges and Magnetism is important.
+As the CBSE board exam is concerned, the solutions of NCERT Class 12 Physics chapter 4 Moving Charges and Magnetism are important.
 In CBSE board exams, 12 % of questions are asked from chapters 4 and 5.
-Same questions discussed in the chapter 4 Physics Class 12 NCERT solutions can be expected in the board exams.
+Same questions discussed in Chapter 4, Physics Class 12 NCERT solutions can be expected in the board exams.

 Frequently Asked Questions (FAQs)